-1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below).
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after children who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+(SeeNote 3 below). - 2.
+Baptised Catholic children (see Note 2 below) living in the parish of St John Vianney who have a brother or sister (see Note 4 below) attending St John Vianney Catholic Primary School at the time of admission. - 3.
+Baptised Catholic children (see Note 2 below) living in the parish of St John Vianney - 4.
+Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St John Vianney Catholic Primary School at the time of admission.

-- 2. Baptised Catholic children (see Note 2 below) living in the parish of St John Vianney who have a brother or sister (see Note 4 below) attending St John Vianney Catholic Primary School at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of St John Vianney. - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St John Vianney Catholic Primary School at the time of admission. - 5.
-Other Baptised Catholic children (see note 2 below). - 6.
+- 5. Other Baptised Catholic children (see note 2 below). - 6.
 Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 7.
 Non-Catholic children who have a brother or sister (see Note 4 below) attending St John Vianney Catholic Primary School at the time of admission. - 8.
 Non-Catholic children.